NLeSC/python-template/README.md

 from the start.

-Use this [Cookiecutter](https://cookiecutter.readthedocs.io) template to generate an empty Python package set up with documentation and testing.
-The project setup is documented extensively in the [README]({{cookiecutter.project_slug}}/README.rst).
+Use this [Cookiecutter](https://cookiecutter.readthedocs.io) template to generate an empty Python package set up with:

+- Boilerplate tests and documentation,
+- Setup configuration,
+- Requirements.txt
+- README,
+- License,
+- Manifest.in,
+- Default Travis configuration,
+- Code style checking,
+- Editorconfig,
+- Change log,
+- Code of Conduct, and
+- Contributing guidelines

+The project setup
+is documented extensively in the [README]({{cookiecutter.project_slug}}/README.rst).

 How to use